WestpacCXTeam/Starter-Pack/README.md

 --currentVersion--
 ```

-It will be replaced by grunt with the current version string.
+This string will be replaced by grunt with the current version string.
 Both CSS and Javascript files that are compiled for you will be named according to your
-name and version of your project.
+name and the version of your project.

 To include your Javascript, CSS files use:
 ```HTML